ShamraMarzook/Chronic-Kidney-Disease-Analysis/Codes/README.md

 Contains at the data used for the analysis.
-Google colab was used to train the models
+Google colab and jupyter notebook was used in the project.